Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Understanding Fork Types

-How do you upgrade a decentralized network where no one's in charge?
+How can a decentralized network be upgraded when no one's in charge?
 Bitcoin has two main upgrade mechanisms that allow the protocol to evolve while maintaining consensus.

 #### Hard Forks

 **Hard forks** are incompatible upgrades that loosen or change consensus rules.
 Think of it like changing the width of train tracks.
-If your train (node) doesn't switch to the new wheel size, it simply can't run on the new tracks.
+If a train (node) doesn't switch to the new wheel size, it simply can't run on the new tracks.
 Everyone has to upgrade or they'll keep running on the old line, which becomes a different railway.
 Bitcoin avoids this because coordinating a whole railway swap is risky and can split passengers and schedules for good.
 Hard forks are extremely rare in Bitcoin due to coordination challenges and the risk of permanent network splits.

 A notable example is Bitcoin Cash (BCH), created in 2017 by changing rules (notably much larger blocks).
 In practice, that approach fractured liquidity and community mindshare; over time BCH has retained only a small fraction of Bitcoin's adoption, hashpower, and market value.
 Critically, though, deciding what's the "real Bitcoin" isn't something the code can decree; there's no central authority.
 It's a messy blend of social consensus (what users, exchanges, wallets, and merchants run), economic gravity (where liquidity settles), and security assumptions (what most full nodes enforce).
 Markets have decidedly treated BTC as the Schelling point, but that outcome is ultimately social, not ordained.